 The cover of this audio cassette tape ‘talking book’ is quite interesting.
 Which scene does it depict?

 ‘It’s an abridged version read by Bernard Cribbins, originally released as two cassettes.
 He does a good job but I seem to remember the adaptation is a bit rushed towards the end to get the whole story in to the time limit of the cassettes (2 hours), it was released by EMI’s ‘Listen For Pleasure’ division.

 The publishers, Red Fox, commissioned an illustration for their cover along the same lines, depicting the characters in the 1974 movie.

-The current designs for Arthur Ransome’s paperbacks are on display at the V&A having won the Book Cover Illustration Award.
+The current designs for Arthur Ransome’s paperbacks were on display at the V&A after winning the Book Cover Illustration Award.
 Association with the movie can hardly be claimed, but hopefully the film will have helped to keep Ransome’s stories on the shelves of bookshops worldwide.

 Possibly as a result of this, or perhaps because they just liked the colours of the design and the book, Apple iPad featured the cover on their illuminated advertisements seen around London:

 I walked up the steps of Tower Bridge underground station to see Swallow’s flag flying: fabulous!